 Available children from Peru can be five years of age and older if they are in relatively good health, but there are also many available children who have mild or correctable through more significant special needs or who are part of a sibling group.
 These children may be of any age.

 The waiting children are in either government or private orphanages.
 The Peruvian adoption office, called the DGA, publishes a Special Waiting Children list approximately once per month.
 This list includes sibling groups, children with various medical health issues, and children with special needs.
 There are also healthy children on the list who are nine and up (they intend to drop this age to 6 in the near future) and teenagers available for adoption.
 Families can request a specific child from the list once they’ve been approved as an adoptive family in Peru, at which time Peru will evaluate the request and match the child with the family if they feel it is suitable.
 The entire adoption process takes approximately a year and a half once all your documents are submitted, if adopting from the Special Waiting Children list.
-Your stay in Peru will be from four to five weeks to complete an adoption.
-One spouse may return home after approximately 2.5 weeks in Peru.
+Your stay in Peru will be from seven to eight weeks to complete an adoption

 · Parents must be 25 – 50 years old to adopt a child 5 to 6 years of age.

 · Adoptive parents 51 to 55 years of age may adopt a child 7 years of age or older.